architjain/ws-lambda-at-edge/Lab2_ContentGeneration/README.md

 #### 1.3 Publish a function version

-Choose "Publish new version" under "Actions", specify an optional description of a function version and click "Publish".
+Choose `Publish new version` under `Actions`, specify an optional description of a function version and click `Publish`.

 ![x](./img/05-version-published.png)

-#### 1.4 Create a trigger
+#### 1.4 Create the trigger

-Choose "Add trigger" under "Triggers", you will be presented with an "Add trigger" dialog:
+Choose `Add trigger` under `Triggers`, you will be presented with an `Add trigger` dialog:
-* In the "Distribution ID" field, find the CloudFront distribution created for this workshop.
+* In the `Distribution ID` field, find the CloudFront distribution created for this workshop.
 * Choose the default cache behavior, that is currently the only behavior in the distribution that matches all URI paths with the `*` wildcard.
-* Choose "Origin Request" event type to trigger the function.
+* Choose `Origin Request` event type to trigger the function.
-* Confirm a global replication of the function by choosing "Enable trigger and replicate"
+* Confirm the global replication of the function by clicking `Enable trigger and replicate`

 ![x](./img/07-create-trigger.png)